Sexual Misconduct Information/Reporting (Title IX)

 Garden City police: 734-793-1700

-You may choose to call Campus Police Authority at 734-462-4424 for help in securing a crime scene, contacting necessary law enforcement, and/or contacting emergency medical aid.
-Calling Campus Police Authority will involve further contact with a College administrator representing Student Services.
+You may choose to call Schoolcraft College Police Department at 734-462-4424 for help in securing a crime scene, contacting necessary law enforcement, and/or contacting emergency medical aid.
+Calling the Schoolcraft College Police Department will involve further contact with a College administrator representing Student Services.

 If you are a target, you may fear taking action.
 You may think people won’t believe you or may blame you.
 Remember, sexual harassment is not your fault.
 There are many who will support you.
 Questions about definitions, confusion about specific incidents, or anything related to sexual harassment can be discussed with individuals on campus who have been trained to help.

 What happens if I report sexual misconduct?

 Schoolcraft College will take immediate and appropriate action in response to reports of sexual misconduct.
 Filing a report with the Schoolcraft College Police Department will not obligate you to prosecute, nor will it subject you to scrutiny or judgmental opinions from officers.
 It will provide the opportunity for collection of evidence helpful to the investigation.

 The College will make every effort to take immediate steps to end the sexual misconduct, prevent its recurrence, and address its effects.
 In addition, the College will take steps to protect you, the victim.

 Offenders who violate the College’s policies on sexual misconduct will be subject to disciplinary action and/or criminal prosecution.
 Disciplinary proceedings may result in sanctions including expulsion.
 In any on-campus disciplinary proceeding, both the accused and the accuser may have others present during the hearing.
 Both parties will be informed of the outcome of the proceedings.

 When requested, Student Services will assist victims of an alleged sexual assault in changing his or her academic situation.
 College personnel will assist victims in notifying local law enforcement authorities if you request such assistance.